|

 the Georgia and north Florida coastlines.
 Of their

-Lt.
+first action, with Lt.
 Colonel Oliver Beard leading

-mpany A on a raid, General Saxton reported:
+Company A on a raid, General Saxton reported:

 …the negroes fought with a coolness and